 How to get perfect pelts, skins and hides in Red Dead Redemption 2

-If you to maximise the value of a pelt, you'll need to make sure of four very important factors:
+To maximise the value of a pelt, you'll need to make sure of three very important factors:

 - The quality of the animal